Typee-Language/Typee/Language-specifications/ReadMe.md

 Notice that we use notation '##' as the starting point for comments, while Bryan Floyd was using '#' in his original paper.
 This is a commodity we use to get colored syntax in Notepad++.
-Notioce also that Comments are one line comments only in the very first description of PEG grammars.
+Notice also that Comments are one line comments only in the very first description of PEG grammars.
 The PEG specification of **Typee** conforms to this.